ripple/ripple-client-desktop/README.md

 ## Build

+- In the ripple-client-desktop repository, make a copy of the `config_example.js` file and name it `config.js`
 - Run `gulp` in your command line for development

 - Run `gulp packages` in your command line for the production ready client